Corporate Law Changes to Come

 This shortens the timeline from takeover bid to cash out.
 It is hoped this will reduce the pressure faced by minority shareholders prior to the amendments.
 As such, this system was adopted.

 4) New requirement on parent companies transferring shares in subsidiaries (Article 467(1)(2)-2)

 Under the Revised Companies Act, parent companies will be required to obtain approval from its shareholders’ meeting before selling shares in a subsidiary if:

 a) The book value of the shares exceeds 20% of the total assets of the parent company, and

 b) The parent company will not be a majority shareholder following the transaction.

-Other amendments include changes to protect creditors in cases where corporations have split for a fraudulent purpose and the introduction of a multiple derivative action suits system as well as several others.
-As such, there are many changes being made at this time, and so it is wise to keep an eye on these as things progress.
+Other amendments include changes to protect creditors in cases where corporations have split for a fraudulent purpose.
+The law introduces a multiple derivative action suits system as well.
+There are many changes being made at this time, so it is wise to keep an eye on these.

 See our Blog for more posts like these.